lycpaul/paperlist/webapp/README.md

 └── tests/          # pytest unit tests for loader and search
 ```

-The per-file schema mapping lives in `loader.py` (`_PROFILES`); it mirrors the
+The per-file schema mapping lives in `loader.py` (`_PROFILES`, plus shared
-"CSV file structure" table in the repository root `README.md`.
-Schema quirks
+MICCAI/MIDL profiles); it mirrors the "CSV file structure" table in the
-(headerless files, `Keywords:` / `Abstract:` prefixes, the MICCAI link columns,
+repository root `README.md`.
+Schema quirks (headerless files, `Keywords:` /
+`Abstract:` prefixes, the MICCAI/MIDL link columns, and non-UTF-8 bytes in one
-and non-UTF-8 bytes in one file) are all handled there.
+file) are all handled there.

 ## Tests